pybites/pybites.github.io-source/content/guest-codeclub-comms.md

 "Python uses duck typing and has typed objects but untyped variable names.
 Type constraints are not checked at compile time; rather, operations on an object may fail, signifying that the given object is not of a suitable type.
 Despite being dynamically typed, Python is strongly typed, forbidding operations that are not well-defined (for example, adding a number to a string) rather than silently attempting to make sense of them."

-> But I can't say any of that to a nine year old!

 But I can't say any of that to a nine year old!

 "Erm, it's because of... ", and I mentally pause because what I was about to say is "there's this thing called duck typing in Python.
 If it walks like a duck and it quacks like a duck, then it must be a duck!", and I just know that I'm going to be laughed out of the classroom and be admonished forever if I said that.